If you have a Marketplace plan, you can keep it until your Medicare coverage starts. Then you can end your Marketplace plan without penalty.

-- If you enroll in Medicare after your initial enrollment period ends, you may have to pay a late enrollment penalty for as long as you have Medicare.
-In addition, you can enroll in Medicare Part B (and Part A if you have to pay a premium for it) only during the Medicare general enrollment period (from January 1 to March 31 each year).
+- If you enroll in Medicare after your initial enrollment period ends, your Medicare Part A coverage will begin up to 6 months prior to the month you enroll (but no earlier than the month you turn 65).
+In addition, you may have to pay a Part B late enrollment penalty for as long as you have Medicare.
+You can enroll in Medicare Part B (and Part A if you have to pay a premium for it) only during the Medicare general enrollment period (from January 1 to March 31 each year).
 Coverage doesn’t start until July of that year.
 This may create a gap in your coverage.

 If you want coverage to supplement Medicare, you can get Medicare supplement (Medigap) insurance.
-You cannot supplement Medicare with a Marketplace plan.
 It’s against the law for someone who knows that you have Medicare to sell you a Marketplace policy.
 This is true even if you have only Medicare Part A or only Part B.

 For prescription drug coverage, you can buy a Medicare Part D drug plan.

-You can learn about other Medicare options, like Medicare Advantage Plans.
+You can also learn about other Medicare options, like Medicare Advantage Plans.

-To cancel your plan online, follow the instructions that best describe your situation:
+To end your plan online, follow the instructions that best describe your situation:

-Be sure not to cancel your Marketplace plan before your Medicare coverage begins.
+Be sure not to end your Marketplace plan before your Medicare coverage begins.
 Otherwise, you may have a gap in coverage.

 In most cases, when you end coverage for only some people on your application, coverage ends immediately.